transistorsoft/flutter_background_geolocation/help/INSTALL-ANDROID.md

 ### Polygon Geofencing Add-on

-If you've purchased a license for the [Polygon Geofencing add-on](https://shop.transistorsoft.com/products/polygon-geofencing), login to the customer dashboard and ensure you add the *Polygon Geofencing* entitlement to your license key.
+If you've purchased a license for the [Polygon Geofencing add-on](https://shop.transistorsoft.com/products/polygon-geofencing), login to the customer dashboard and ensure you enable the *[x] Polygon Geofencing* entitlement to your license key.
 Update your *Background Geolocation* license with the new key (as documented above).

 ## Android Headless Mode with `enableHeadless: true`